 This type of onboarding is meant to show users how to use the app.
 It typically involves a quick app “tour” of specific features and indicates what steps are required to perform popular actions.
 A function-oriented onboarding doesn’t need to explain every last detail in order to be effective — it should simply orient users to the app environment and give them the confidence to get started.

 There’s no denying the power of positive reinforcement.
 Rewarding engagement is one of the most compelling ways to foster loyalty and incentivize users to return.
 If your business model includes purchases (in-app or online), offering timely discounts and building rewards programs is a good way to foster engagement and generate revenue.
 If offering monetary discounts isn’t an option, give engaged users the opportunity to unlock premium content — helpful videos, in-app avatar swag, new levels, custom app backgrounds, and more.
-In-app messages are a great way to deliver rewards while users are actively engaged.
+In-app messages are a great way to deliver rewards while users are actively engaged and simultaneously promote customer retention alongside marketing campaigns.

 Rewards can be bestowed at fixed intervals, variable intervals, or triggered by specific user actions.
 Experiment with different types of reward structures to figure out what combination works best for your app.